wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======

-- The paper titled "Subdomain Adaptation with Manifolds Discrepancy Alignment" is accepted by IEEE Trans on Cybernectics.
+- The paper titled "Subdomain Adaptation with Manifolds Discrepancy Alignment" is accepted by IEEE Transactions on Cybernectics.

 - I joined the AI lab of Bytedance, Singapore on 8th March 2021.